-If you don’t understand something, ask them.
-Or, ask someone that knows.
-If a text message is too confusing, or you even think it could be interpreted in more than one way, ask the person to clarify what they mean.
-If something looks bad, it is not necessarily bad.
+If you don’t understand something, ask.
+If the person or people you are engaged in conversation with don’t know, or appear to be unsure, ask someone else that knows.
+Keep seeking out the answer.
+If a text message you receive is too confusing, or you even think it could be interpreted in more than one way, ask the person to clarify what they mean.
+The same applies if you convey a message and are unsure whether or not it was properly understood.
+If something looks or seems bad, it is not necessarily bad.
 Rather than jumping to a conclusion that could be wrong or way off base, ask.
 If the person you are asking has a problem with you wanting clarification, there is likely a bigger issue.

 Asking for clarification serves other helpful purposes as well.
 It helps you to better understand the thought process of whoever you are talking to.
 It helps you get to the bottom of what the actual issue or message might mean.
 It will guide you into a much more productive conversation and put you on the same page as the other person so there is no confusion.
 Most importantly, it demonstrates that you care.
 You care enough about the other person to make sure that what is being said is understood and you want to make sure that the message is properly received in the way it was intended.

 It is also important to note that asking questions is how you gain valuable insight that you cannot gain on your own.
 Outside perspectives are how we learn and grow.
 You already know everything that you know and you have already heard all of the stories that you have told.
 Broaden your horizons by asking fun and insightful questions.
 Asking questions serves many other purposes as well.
 It lets people know that what they have to say is important and valued.
 It makes them feel better about themselves.
 It increases the chances that they will like you and find you pleasant to be around.